CPVC vs PPR

-The durability and reliability of polypropylene (PPR) or 'Green Pipe', has been questioned since its inception with PPR system failures reported in diverse climates and regions.
+The durability and reliability of polypropylene (PPR) or 'Green Pipe', has been questioned since its inception with PPR pipe system failures reported in diverse climates and regions.
 Contributing factors are usually poor installation, as well as adverse reactions to the routine disinfectants, such as chlorine, used in potable water damaging pipe integrity.

-When considering the materials for your plumbing system, FlowGuard® CPVC overcomes traditional delivery challenges, outperforming PPR in distinct areas:
+When considering the materials for your plumbing system, FlowGuard® CPVC overcomes traditional delivery challenges, outperforming PPR pipe in distinct areas:

 Material Strength and Rigidity